syncfusion-content/ej2-richtexteditor-docs/ej2-javascript/rich-text-editor/ts/emoji-picker.md

 {% previewsample "page.domainurl/code-snippet/rich-text-editor/emoji-picker-cs1" %}

-> Rich Text Editor features are segregated into individual feature-wise modules.
+> RichTextEditor features are segregated into individual feature-wise modules.
 To use emoji picker, inject the Emoji Picker module using the `RichTextEditor.Inject(EmojiPicker)`.

 ## Using the shortcut key to open the emoji picker